-In this lesson, we will learn how to construct a 30 degrees angle from a 60 degrees angle.
+In these lessons, we will learn how to construct a 30-degree angle from a 60-degree angle.

-We can use the angle bisector to construct some other angles from existing angles.
+We can use the angle bisector method to construct some other angles from existing angles.

 Step 2: While keeping the sharp end of the compasses at point B, move the compasses away from C and draw a second arc above the line about mid-way between points B and C.

 Step 3: Without changing the width of the compasses, place the sharp end of the compasses at point C and draw an arc to intersect the second arc.

 Step 4: Draw a line from point B to the point of intersection of the 2 arcs.
 Angle ABC is 60˚.

 Step 5: We now need to Bisect angle ABC.
 Put the sharp end of your compasses at point B and make one arc on the line BC (point S) and another arc on line AB (point T).

 Step 6: Without changing the width of your compasses, put the sharp end of the compasses at S and make an arc within the lines AB and BC.
 Do the same at T and make sure that the second arc intersects the first arc.